NikaTsanka/shortest-path/README.md

 * Interactive: left mouseclicks define triangle vertices, each time three points were entered, the triangle is displayed.
 When a right mouse-click event is received, this ends the triangle input; if there are one or two points of an unfinished triangle left, they are discarded.
 Then two left mouse-click events, which give the start and target point of the shortest path.
-Yey! :simple_smile:
+Yey!

 ![alt text](https://github.com/NikaTsanka/shortest-path-project1/blob/master/demo.gif "Demo")